 You don’t need to be a youngster to start learn programming

 It’s never too late to change careers and become a successful software developer or programmer.
 Regardless of age or prior experience, the path to become a software developer is open to anyone who aspires to take it.
 And by the end of series of specific programming courses, students are able to find jobs as web developers!
 Hard to believe, isn’t it?
-That results are mainly driven by courses equipped in job ready skills emplyers are looking for and obviously people who are paasionte to learn these skills.
-No matter how old are you or what level of coding experience you have, never is to late to start lerning journey to become a software developer.
+That results are mainly driven by courses equipped in job-ready skills employers are looking for and obviously people who are passionate to learn these skills.
+No matter how old are you or what level of coding experience you have, never is too late to start the learning journey to become a software developer.
 Check real life inpiring story

 There are two learning paths that are worth to be considered.
-These programes are equipped in practical job ready skills supported with real life projects and exams ended with certification.
-All you need to learn to become successful software developer is concentrated in the series of courses focused on practical skills required by most of the employers.
+These programs are equipped in practical job-ready skills supported with real-life projects and exams ended with certification.
+All you need to learn to become a successful software developer is concentrated in the series of courses focused on practical skills required by most employers.

 Learning paths to get job-ready skills in Software Development

 This is a perfect course to start programming with.
 The Nanodegree is especially valuable for those who know that they would like to learn programming, however, they are unsure of which discipline to target.
 The program introduces you to the fundamentals of programming, computer science is not included though.
 One might say that this is your first step towards careers in Web and App Development and Machine Learning.

 You will be familiarized with HTML, CSS, and Python.
 Based on that, you will be entitled to select the programming path for your final project.
 A great thing is that the course will make you think like a developer.
 You will gain some analytical and problem-solving skills.